General Information About Requesting Prescriptions

 Can I order a repeat prescription in advance?

-Except in circumstances where you will be away, the earliest you can order a repeat presciption is up to seven days before it is due.
+Except in circumstances where you will be away, the earliest you can order a repeat presciption is seven-ten days before it is due.
 If you order medication earlier than this there may be a delay before the prescription is issued.

 If you are going away, for example, you can make an early request but you will need to provide us with a note stating the reason for your early request.
 This may then avoid any unnecessary delay.

 Patients travelling abroad can ask for a supply of repeat medications for a maximum period of 3 months.
 Please note that we can only supply 3 month's of medication within a 3 month period, so be aware when ordering.
 If there is a need for repeat medications for a longer than the 3 month's provided then patients must register with a doctor abroad to obtain ongoing supplies.

 Why should there be a delay if I order early?